henrysouchien/risk_module/Readme.md

 **Purpose**: To help people make better investment decisions by making portfolio risk understandable and actionable through AI-powered analysis and guidance.

-A comprehensive portfolio and single-stock risk analysis system that provides multi-factor regression diagnostics, risk decomposition, and portfolio optimization capabilities.
+A comprehensive portfolio and single-stock risk analysis system that provides multi-factor regression diagnostics, risk decomposition, and portfolio optimization capabilities through a **clean 3-layer architecture**.

 ## 🚀 Features